Blade0809/blade0809.github.io/index.md

 </div>

-My research interests focus on visualization and visual analytics and natural language processing.
-In addtion, I also have some interest in the analytical aspect of mathematics.
+My research interests focus on reinforcement learning, convex optimization and machine learning.
+My recent interest is diffusion and decision task algorithm.

 I am a fan of NBA games, R&B music and novels.